Why Too Many Products will Harm your Craft Show Sales

 3 Big Legal Mistakes Crafters Make

-Most handmade business owners don’t check or follow the legal steps they must take when they start selling their crafts.
-It begins as a hobby, sewing bags, making some jewelry, knitting a few scarves, etc. and then the idea comes along that money can be made selling these crafts.
-The crafter signs up for their…
+Many handmade business owners don’t look into the legal steps involved when they start selling their crafts.
+It often begins as a hobby, sewing bags, making jewelry, knitting scarves, and then the idea comes along that money could be made selling those items.
+The next step is often signing up for a craft show and…

 Fun Products to Make & Sell at Craft Shows